 Could the weather app be an excuse for procrastinating about something … anything?
 I mean, what can I–what can you–do to control it.
 Basically, nothing.

 That, I would noodle on.
 For me, that might be tomorrow, in the hot tub.

-Dr. Judith Briles is a book publishing expert and author of 36 multi-award books.
+Dr. Judith Briles is a book publishing expert and author of 37 multi-award books.
 She’s guided over 1,000 authors in creating their books, earned in excess of $3,000,000 in speaking fees based on her books and gathered over $2,000,000 in onsite book sales at her speaking gigs.
-Her latest book, How to Create a $1,000,000 Speech flips a difficult topic into a simple and easily comprehensible plan.
+Her book, How to Create a $1,000,000 Speech flips a difficult topic into a simple and easily comprehensible plan.
 If you want to get into speaking, this is the guide that will be the game-changer to success.
 And, if you want to know more about Judith’s life, her book of “hope” is When God Says NO-Revealing the YES When Adversity and Loss Are Present.
 You can get it HERE.